15 Types of Salamanders in New York

 7. Northern Dusky Salamander

-The Northern Dusky Salamander is one of five types of salamanders in New York.
+The Northern Dusky Salamander is one of five salamanders in New York.
 These creatures are between 3-5 inches long and have slender bodies.
 They are usually dark brown, black, or gray with a reddish or orange underbelly.

 The Northern Dusky Salamander can be found in wet forests and woodlands, usually near water sources such as ponds, streams, lakes, and rivers.
 They spend most of their time underground but sometimes surface during the breeding season to look for mates.